willkg/blog/posts/mozilla/input_status_20140819.rst

 3. (html) Fixing the date picker in Chrome (:bz:`1012965`) -- The issue is identified.
 Someone just needs to do the fixing.

-For details, see our GetInolved page:
+For details, see our GetInvolved page:

 https://wiki.mozilla.org/Webdev/GetInvolved/input.mozilla.org